robbert-harms/ybe/README.rst

 Importing from QTI
 ==================
-If you already have questions in `Canvas <https://canvas.instructure.com>`_ or other software packages, you could export these to QTI format and convert easily into an .ybe file:
+If you already have questions in `Canvas <https://canvas.instructure.com>`_ or other software packages, you can export these to QTI file and convert those into an .ybe file:

 .. code-block:: python